 Australian Grey Nurse shark persecution is an incredibly sad story… Basically one of mistaken identity, largely because Grey Nurse are big, rather fierce looking and have a set of prominent sharp teeth.
 Plus they move through the water in a slow but apparently determined manner.

-Creating a physically intimidating presence guaranteed that is guaranteed to raise the blood pressure of the uninitiated observer.
+Creating a physically intimidating presence that is guaranteed to raise the blood pressure of the uninitiated observer.